Anju12345hub/crud-dd-task-mean-app/README.md

 ## My explanation

-After getting the source code from the zip file, I created Dockerfile for Frontend, beckend application ,and docker-compose.yml ,which is available in this repository.
+After extracting the source code from the ZIP file, I created Dockerfiles for the frontend and backend applications, along with a docker-compose.yml file, all of which are available in this repository.

-Created an ubuntu ec2 instance on my AWS account.
-Go to that ec2 -->connect to the instance and install docker using following commands
+I then created an Ubuntu EC2 instance in my AWS account.
+After launching the instance, I connected to it and installed Docker using the following commands:
 ```shell
 sudo apt update
 sudo apt install docker.io -y